chenrbin/cen3031project/src/backend/README.md

 route is user's id.
 Parameter is club's id
 Returns status 403 if club is already added.

+Post /clear/:id to remove a server to the user's list of clubs.
+Parameters: {clubId}
+route is user's id.
+Parameter is club's id
+Returns status 404 if club is already removed.

 Get /:id to obtain a single user's username, password (hashed), and list of clubs.

 Put /update/:id to update a user's username and password